The Parable of Arable Land: Production

-Mayo Thompson talked about the demo tracks in an interview with Richie Unterberger in 1996: "That was, was a demo session.
+Mayo Thompson discussed the demo tracks in an interview with Richie Unterberger in 1996: "That was, was a demo session.
 They wanted to know, 'What material do you have?'
 'Cause they'd heard us play live and wanted to know what else we had.
 So they sent us in this small 16-track demo studio.
 We got there and we thought we were going to be able to do some interesting recording, and found out that they just wanted a version of the tunes.
 So, one gave them a version of the tunes and that was it.
 So those tunes on there are stuff that they had lying around in the can from the demo days.
 I don't know why.
 They never were meant as releasable material, in the usual sense.
 Those are archival tapes, I would say.
 The performances are what they are.

-In a 1978 promotional booklet for the Radar Records reissues of International Artists material, Lelan Rogers mentions that the reason the Red Krayola never released a single was due in part to the controversy surrounding the sentimental lyrics in “War Sucks” - because of this, the album received little airplay as most radio stations refused to play the record.
+In a 1978 promotional booklet for the Radar Records reissues of International Artists material, Lelan Rogers mentions that the reason the Red Krayola never released a single was due in part to the controversy surrounding the sentimental lyrics in “War Sucks” - because of this, the album received little to no airplay as most radio stations refused to play the record.
 Additionally, Rogers claimed the album was already being supported by the 13th Floor Elevators who had been selling well, so there was no need to release a single.
 In the 2007 book "Eye Mind: Roky Erickson and the 13th Floor Elevators" author Paul Drummond mentions that the Red Crayola had recorded a session in February 1967 for "Dairymaid's Lament" and "Free Piece" to be released as a single, they were both songs that would later appear on their sophomore album, the session was produced by Bob Steffek who had a hit on Shazam Records with "Wild Woody"; however, the single was never released.